Ctrlpanel-gg/panel/.github/SECURITY.md

 ## Supported Versions

-### ControlPanel Versions
+### CtrlPanel Versions

-We strongly recommend using or upgrading to the latest version of ControlPanel to ensure you have access to the latest security fixes and enhancements.
+We strongly recommend using or upgrading to the latest version of CtrlPanel to ensure you have access to the latest security fixes and enhancements.